The Evergreen Surgery Newsletter

-The nurses will also undertake phone reviews to help you manage your long term conditions such as diabetes or asthma.
+The nurses will also undertake reviews to help you manage your long term conditions such as diabetes or asthma.

-Clinically urgent cervical screening will also be done.
+Cervical screening will also be done.

-If you have a long term condition it may be beneficial for you to purchase your own blood pressure machine to take your readings at home.
+Our HCA will do routine blood pressure checks but If you have a long term condition it may be beneficial for you to purchase your own blood pressure machine to take your readings at home.

 What you can do to help yourself